scpike/enigma/README.md

 # Ruby client for the enigma api

-Ruby client for the enigma api located at https://app.enigma.io/api
+Ruby client for the enigma api located at https://app.enigma.io/api.
+Supports ruby >= 1.9.3

 Note that you need api key to use their api.